cometbft/cometbft/spec/mempool/gossip/dog.md

 reduce redundancy.
 Conversely, the redundancy level is set to 0 if there are no duplicate transactions (`duplicateTxs`), signaling the controller to increase redundancy.

-For example, a redundancy of 0.5 means that, for every two first-time transactions, the node receives one duplicate transaction (not necessarily a duplicate of any of those two first-time transactions).
+For example, a redundancy of 0.5 means that, for every two first-time transactions received, the node receives one duplicate transaction (not necessarily a duplicate of any of those two first-time transactions).

 ### How to adjust

-Function `controllerActions` computes the current `redundancy` level and determines the controller actions by returning an updated controller state and whether the controller should send a `Reset`
+Function `controllerActions` computes the current `redundancy` level and determines which actions the controller will take by returning an updated controller state and whether the controller should send a `Reset` message:
-message:
 - If no transactions were received during the last iteration, the controller should not react in order to preserve the current state of the routes.
 - If `redundancy` is too low, the controller should request more transactions by sending a `Reset`